 Please note the following are prerequisite courses that must be completed prior to this course.

 Up to one month before the course – $25 admin fee

 From 1 month to 1 week before the 1st day of training – 50% of the fee will be refunded.

 Within one week before the course – no refund will be given*

-* For serious illness or emergency, a fee credit will be supplied to be used within 1 year.
+*For illness or emergency, a refund or fee credit will be supplied.
+A fee credit must used within 1 year.
 Registrants are responsible for registering for future training with credit supplied.